-Some people just need to compete.
-Marathons, road races, Tough Mudders … anything to prove their physical and mental endurance.
-But, for many, even punishing their bodies with 26.2 grueling miles of running on asphalt isn’t enough.
-For those crazy few, here are four of the world’s toughest, most grueling, and insanely hard races.
+Some people love, even need, to compete.
+Marathons, road races, annual Tough Mudders — anything to prove their physical and mental mettle.
+But, sometimes, running a 10K or even 26.2 miles on asphalt just isn’t enough.
+For those precious, crazy few who demand more, these are 12 of the world’s toughest, most grueling, and insanely hard races.

-Contrary to what its name might promise, Greenland is not green.
+Contrary to its name, Greenland is not green.
 In fact, it’s covered in some of the world’s largest glaciers and boasts some of the most inhospitable terrain on the planet.
 All of which makes it the perfect location to run a marathon, right?
-The Polar Circle Marathon is an elite annual race for some of the world’s toughest marathoners.
-Most of the race is run on snow-covered gravel roads while stretches of it cover the country’s vast ice cap.
-Runners finish north of the Polar Circle in the tiny settlement of Kangerlussuaq where muskoxen outnumber people.
+The Polar Circle Marathon is an elite annual race for the world’s toughest marathoners.
+Most of the race is run on snow-covered gravel roads, while stretches of it cover the country’s vast ice cap.
+Runners finish north of the Polar Circle in the tiny settlement of Kangerlussuaq, where muskoxen outnumber people.

 The Alaska Mountain Wilderness Classic may be the most thankless race on earth.
-Forget the usual media glamor, the photo opportunities, and the fancy sponsorships, this race is all about purity of endurance.
+Forget the usual media glamour, the photo opportunities, and the fancy sponsorships.
+This race is all about the purity of endurance.
 There are few rules, except that runners must:

 - Be entirely self-reliant and self-supported